Archetypes

 - Siriusmon (RM)

 By getting an obscene amount of draw power, turbo a big-ass stack really fast to become a big beatstick that can prevent itself from being removed by trashing its inherits.
-The deck gets stonks for doing literally nothing, and can pierce for 3 checks on a stack for very little memory cost, with security trashing as a bonus.
+The deck gets stonks for doing literally nothing, and can pierce for 3 checks on a stack for very little memory cost, with security trashing as a bonus; its level 5 secondary boss can serve as a powerful game finisher by sucking up sources from the trash and swinging with <Rush> without suspending.

 - Amphimon (B)